trees02

 The Burce family moved to Los Angeles in the early 1940s and Jane Powell landed a part on the radio show, "Hollywood Showcase."
 She sang an aria from "Carmen," and impressed the audience.
 As a result, she was booked on the Charlie McCarthy radio show and offered an MGM contract.
 Powell shot to fame on the silver screen in leading roles at MGM and went on to find enormous success in the movies.

-The KOIN KLOCKERS debuted on December 8, 1930 and they were so popular that they made the transition to KOIN TV
+The KOIN KLOCKERS debuted on December 8, 1930 and they were so popular that they made the transition to KOIN TV 23 years later

 In 1977, the call letters for KOIN Radio were changed when they traded an old KOIN for a new KYTE.
 The KYTE flew away with the disco era and another Portland icon was lost in the name of progress.

-KXL Radio hit the airwaves on November 27, 1926 and the Howling Order of Portland Tom Cats quickly became a popular feature of KXL programming which originated from the Multnomah Hotel.
-KXL was the “Voice of Portland”, it was also known as “The Telegram Station” because of its affiliation with The Portland Telegram.
+KXL became known as the “Voice of Portland,”in 1927.
+KXL was also known as “The Telegram Station” because of its affiliation with The Portland Telegram.

 kex-microphone